You can master the chords around each scale shape!

 These are the final exercises focusing on chords around the major scale (Ionian).

-Every exercise has a play list with 5 positions per video, once you played through all these, your hands will think before your head!
+Every exercise below has a playlist with five positions per video.
+When you have played through all of these, your hands will think before your head!

-Here’s the first exercise, moving backwards, down the scale.
+Here’s the first exercise, it moves backwards, down the scale.

 Chords down the major scale

-Play through each exercise to a click, pushing the BPM.
+Play through each shape to a click, pushing the BPM.

 Chords through the cycle of 4th